I thought I had three more John Kerry soundbites to go when I told you there were only two.

 And then Hillary, after she gets the nomination, can you see that debate that she'll have with McCain?

-What we did in 2005 gives me a strong level of comfort that we can take this to the next level.
+Biden said in a statement yesterday, what we did in 2005 gives me a strong level of comfort that we can take this to the next level.

-He obviously thinks he did a bang up job at the hearings, folks.
+He obviously thinks he did a bang-up job at the hearings, folks.

-That's what this isn't about money.
+This isn't about money.

 He thinks he really scored points at the Alito hearings.

-Uh tell you, I Well, I don't know what else to say.
+Uh, tell you, I well, I don't know what else to say.

 We have a Biden soundbite, in fact.